akhilvreddy/Rutgers-ECE491/README.md

 ## Thesis
 The use of advanced signal processing techniques, such as denoising combined with machine learning algorithms can significantly improve the accuracy of signal recovery from noisy image samples of lungs with pneumonia, leading to more accurate diagnosis and treatment of the disease.

+## The problem

+Speckle noise is a type of noise that is commonly found in images acquired from optical imaging systems, such as laser imaging, ultrasound imaging and synthetic aperture radar (SAR) imaging.
+It is characterized by a granular or "salt-and-pepper" appearance, with small bright or dark spots scattered throughout the image.

+It is caused by the constructive and destructive interference of light waves scattered by small, randomly distributed scatterers within the imaging system.
+The scattered waves combine to create a speckled pattern on the image.
+There can be different variations of noise disturbances such as multiplicative noise and additive nosie.

+Speckle noise can be a significant problem in certain imaging applications, as it can reduce image quality, make it difficult to detect small features, and limit the ability to extract useful information from the image.
+Getting rid of it can be difficult but can prove to be very useful.
+As the thesis mentions, it can "[lead] to more accurate diagnosis and treatment of the disease".